Justine Waddell

-Justine Waddell (born 4 November 1975) is a South African-British former actress.
+Justine Waddell (born 4 November 1975) is a South African-British film producer and an actress.
 She played roles in the 2006 film The Fall and 2005 film Chaos as well as Tess in the 1998 LWT adaptation of Tess of the d'Urbervilles and Estella in the 1999 BBC adaptation of Great Expectations.
 Justine is also the founder and director of the streaming platform Klassiki.

 Early life

 Waddell was born in Johannesburg, South Africa.
 Her father, Gordon Waddell (1937–2012), was a Scottish rugby union player who captained the Scottish national team and played for the British and Irish Lions.
 He later became a Progressive Party Member of Parliament in South Africa, and a director of Anglo American PLC.
 Her grandfather, Herbert Waddell (1902–1988), also played rugby for Scotland and the Lions.
 Waddell moved with her family to Scotland when she was eleven.
 Four years later they moved to London.
 Waddell is the only member of her family to take up a career in acting.
 She read Social and Political Science at Emmanuel College, Cambridge, which allowed her to take time off from her studies to pursue her career.